souravs17031999/aws-s3-python/README.md

 * Skip the ```add tags``` section and click on Next.

 * Now, review your policy and on the screen you have your API access Id and API access secret key , keep them safe by copying it or downloading as csv.
+* Now, you can interface S3 with boto3 (python module) for accessing S3 with your obtained credentials.

 🎉 Great, you have now got your AWS S3 API credentials with full access over s3.